Business Administration--General Business A.A. Transfer Program

 Faculty Advisor: Nancy Kimble · Phone: 410-386-8292 · Email: email@example.com

-There are three emphases within the Business Administration major.
-The first, Business Administration-General Business, provides students with a well-rounded core of classes within the traditional concepts of business: accounting, economics, management, marketing, and law.
-The second, Business Administration-Management Information Systems, combines study in the area of computer information systems with an understanding of business.
-The third, Business Administration-International Business, is customized for students with an interest in international business and finance.
+There are four emphases within the Business Administration major.
+The first, Business Administration - General Business, provides students with a well-rounded core of courses within the traditional concepts of business: accounting, economics, management, marketing and law.
+The second, Business Administration - Management Information Systems, combines study in the area of computer information systems with an understanding of business.
+The third, Business Administration - International Business, is customized for students with an interest in international business and finance.
+Finally, Business-Administration Accounting, is for students focused on accounting fields..

 |BUAD-101||Introduction to Business||3 credits|